 Key takeaways

 Valium (diazepam) and Xanax (alprazolam) are benzodiazepines used for treating anxiety disorders.
-Valium is also used for seizure disorders, muscle relaxation, and alcohol withdrawal symptoms, while Xanax is also approved for panic disorders.
+Valium is also used for seizure disorders, muscle relaxation, procedural sedation, and alcohol withdrawal symptoms, while Xanax is also approved for panic disorders.

 Valium has a rapid onset with a half-life of 20-50 hours, extending up to 100 hours due to an active metabolite, whereas Xanax has an intermediate onset with a shorter half-life of 6-20 hours.

-Valium is considered a rapid onset benzodiazepine, while Xanax is considered an intermediate onset benzodiazepine.
+Valium is considered a rapid-onset benzodiazepine, while Xanax is considered an intermediate-onset benzodiazepine.

 Main differences between Valium and Xanax | ||